Music of Iceland: Composition

 Aside from the traditions mentioned above, classical music came to Iceland comparatively late, with the first Iceland composers working in the western, classical tradition emerging in the late 19th century and the early 20th century.
 Among them was Sveinbjörn Sveinbjörnsson, who is considered to have been the first Icelandic professional composer.
 Among his contributions to Icelandic music is the national anthem, Lofsöngur.
 Belonging to this first generation of Icelandic composers were Sigvaldi Kaldalóns and Sigfús Einarsson, and Emil Thoroddsen, best known for their songs with piano accompaniment.
 The most significant Icelandic composer in the first half of the 20th century was Jón Leifs who studied and worked in Germany until 1944 when he fled Nazi Germany to Norway and later Iceland where he became a considerable force in Icelandic musical life.
-A female composer from the same period, who also studied in Germany and fled the Nazis at the beginning of the war was Jórunn Viðar.
+A female composer from the same period, who also studied in Germany until the beginning of the war was Jórunn Viðar.

 Today, Iceland has a vibrant classical music scene, with numerous composers of contemporary music achieving international success.
 These include Haukur Tómasson, Anna Thorvaldsdottir, Daníel Bjarnason, Jóhann Jóhannsson and Hugi Gudmundsson.

 Performance

 The first proper orchestral concert in Iceland was held in 1921, in conjunction with the royal visit of Christian X of Denmark, the reigning monarch of Iceland.
 The ensemble created for the occasion was given the name Hljómsveit Reykjavíkur (The Reykjavík Orchestra), and performed sporadically in the years that followed under the direction of Sigfús Einarsson and Páll Ísólfsson.
 Following the founding of the Icelandic National Broadcasting Service in 1930, and the festivities at the 1000th anniversary of the Alþingi, and through the pioneering work of musicians like Franz Mixa, Victor Urbancic and Róbert A. Ottósson, this ensemble was slowly transformed into the professional symphony orchestra known today as the Iceland Symphony Orchestra.
-The orchestra resides in Harpa, Reykjavík's largest concert house, and holds weekly concerts in its Eldborg hall.
+The orchestra resides in Harpa, Reykjavík's largest concert hall, and holds weekly concerts in its Eldborg auditorium.

 Additionally, a number of musical ensembles regularly perform in Reykjavík, playing music that ranges from Baroque to contemporary music.
-These include Reykjavík Chamber Orchestra, CAPUT ensemble and Nordic Affect.
+These include the Reykjavík Chamber Orchestra, CAPUT ensemble and Nordic Affect.
 Several classic music festivals are held in Reykjavík and all around Iceland annually, including Dark Music Days and Reykjavík Midsummer Music.

 Icelandic classical instrumentalists have achieved success internationally.
 Undoubtedly, the most famous Icelandic citizen within the world of classical music is the Russian pianist Vladimir Ashkenazy, who settled in Iceland with his Icelandic wife Þórunn Jóhannsdóttir in 1968, following their defection from the Soviet Union.
 He was awarded Icelandic citizenship in 1972.
 Other notable, Icelandic classical instrumentalists with international careers include Sigurbjörn Bernharðsson, violinist and member of the Pacifica Quartet, Elfa Rún Kristinsdóttir, violinist, Víkingur Ólafsson, pianist, and the cellist Sæunn Thorsteinsdóttir.